 Treasury Operations carries out the functions of settlement and accounting oftreasury-related transactions and operates the centralised electronic payment hubs forRTGS (Real Time Gross Settlement) and NEFT (National Electronic Funds Transfer).
 CorporateBanking Operations (CBO) ensures delivery, control, monitoring and administration ofcredit facilities of large corporates, mid corporates, SME and corporate agriculturesegments.
 It also processes domestic trade finance, channel finance and micro financetransactions.
-CBO operates through Corporate Banking Branches (CBBs)/CreditManagement Centres (CMCs) located at 8 major centres, 56 Mini-Credit Management Centres (MCMCs) at Tier II cities, and Corporate Credit Operations Hub (CCOH) at Hyderabad andGurgaon.
-Treasury Operations involves the settlement and accounting of treasury-relatedtransactions and operates the centralised electronic payment hubs for RTGS and NEFT.
-TheTrade and Forex Operations (TFO) handles remittances and trade financetransaction processing on behalf of distribution channels dealing in trade finance andforeign exchange through 202 'B' category branches and state-of-the-art centralisedknowledge processing centres located at Mumbai and Hyderabad.
-TFO is also responsible for ensuringcompliance of regulatory and internal guidelines in respect of foreign exchangetransactions of the Bank.
-The Centralised Collections and Payment Hub (CCPH) handles payments andcollections and operates through 2 units located at Mumbai and Hyderabad.
-Further, inorder to extend operational support and customer hand-holding at the locallevel, 11 Transaction Banking Centres (TBCs) have been set-up during the year, which aremanned by skilled resources, thereby ensuring efficient service delivery coupled with control over operations.
+CBO operates through Corporate Banking Branches (CBBs) located at 8 majorcentres, 59 Mini-Credit Management Centres (MCMCs) at Tier II cities and Corporate CreditOperations Hub (CCOH) at Hyderabad and Gurgaon.
+These units, manned by experiencedprofessionals, are trained to handle corporate credit function in close co-ordination withthe business verticals responsible for sourcing and sanction of credit facilities tocorporates.
+The Trade and Forex Operations (TFO) handles remittances and trade financetransaction processing on behalf of distribution channels dealing in trade finance andforeign exchange through 202 'B' category branches and state-of-the-art centralisedknowledge processing centres located at Mumbai and Hyderabad.
+TFO intrinsically has a highlevel of regulatory requirements, which is effectively addressed by the specialised staffat TFO units.
+The Centralised Collections & Payment Hub (CCPH) handles payments andcollections and operates through 2 units located at Mumbai and Hyderabad.
+Further, inorder to extend operational support and customer hand-holding at the local level, 36Transaction Banking Centres (TBCs) have been set-up under CCPH, which are manned byskilled resources.
+CCPH works in close association with the Business Banking team of theBank, thereby ensuring efficient service delivery coupled with control over operations.

 The Bank has made significant progress in implementing the recommendations of the RBIWorking Group issued in April 2011 on Information Security, Electronic Banking, TechnologyRisk Management and Cyber Frauds.
 The Bank is committed to implementing therecommendations on the various subject areas indicated in the guidelines.
-The broadmeasures taken in respect of the various areas included conducting a detailed gap analysisto implement the controls/suggestions contained in the guidelines, examining eachrecommendation closely and taking decisions either to acquire a solution or implementprocedural controls.
-The Bank has put in place the appropriate organisational framework as recommended in the guidelines.Several information security solutions have either beenimplemented or finalised for implementation to protect customer data, prevent external attacks aswell as strengthening internal controls.
+The Bank has putin place the appropriate organisational framework as recommended in the guidelines.Several information security solutions have been implemented like Data Leakage Prevention(DLP), Distributed Denial-of-Service (DDoS) attack mitigation, ISO 27001:2005 standard,Privileged Identity Access Management, Information Rights Management (IRM), Databaseencryption, Laptop encryption etc. to protect customer data, prevent external attacks aswell as strengthening internal controls.

-The Bank's internal audit function performs an independent and objective evaluation ofthe adequacy and efficiency of internal controls on an ongoing basis to ensure thatoperating units adhere to compliance requirements and internal guidelines.
-The InternalAudit function undertakes a comprehensive risk-based audit of all operating units.
-AnAudit Plan is drawn up on the basis of a risk-profiling of auditee units.
-Accordingly, theBank undertakes internal audit of the operating units at a frequency synchronised to therisk profile of each unit in line with the spirit of guidelines relating toRisk-Based Internal Audit (RBIA).
-The scope of risk-based internal audit, besides examining theadequacy and effectiveness of internal control systems and external compliance, also evaluates the riskresiding at the auditee units.
-The RBIA approach has been thoughtfullystructured taking into account RBI guidelines and international best practices.
-To complement the Internal Auditfunction, the Bank has put in place a strong ConcurrentAudit system.
+The Bank's Internal Audit function aims at providing an independent assessment on theadequacy and effectiveness of the processes for controlling its activities and alsomanaging its significant risks.
+The Internal Audit function undertakes a comprehensiverisk-based audit in respect of auditee units.
+The Bank has adopted a well-defined policyfor undertaking Risk Based Internal Audit.
+This policy includes the risk assessmentmethodology for identifying the risk areas based on which the audit plan is drawn.
+Theaudit plan is aligned vis-a-vis the strategic objectives of the Bank.
+Accordingly, theBank undertakes internal audit of its auditee units at a frequency synchronised to therisk profile of each auditee unit in line with the spirit of guidelines relating toRisk-Based Internal Audit (RBIA).
+The scope of RBIA, besides examining the adequacy andeffectiveness of internal control systems and external compliance, also evaluates the riskresiding at the auditee units.
+The RBIA approach has been structured taking into accountregulatory guidelines and international best practices.
+To complement the Internal Auditfunction, the Bank has put in place a robust Concurrent Audit system.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The strength of the workforce was 37,901 at the end of the year as compared to 31,738last year.
-A young workforce with an average age of 29 years and the Bank's policy ofbeing an equal opportunity employer continues to significantly contribute towardsemergence of the Axis Bank brand.
+The strength of the workforce was 42,420 at the end of the year as compared to 37,901last year.
+A young and engaged workforce with an average age of 29 years and the Bank'spolicy on being an equal opportunity employer continued to significantly contributetowards the Axis Bank brand.